rolledback/RestaurantMap/README.md

 <img src="./ReadmeImages/website.png" width="528.5">
 </p>

 The website was the first front end I made for this application.
 Orginally you could use it to add and delete restaurants.
 But since the introduction of the Android app, the website is simply meant to be a viewing portal.
-Full support for CRUD operations has been relegated to the Android app.
+Full support for CRUD operations has been delegated to the Android app.

 ## Restaurant Map Android (WIP) ##
 <p align="center">